petrpo/iptables-scripts/README.md

 # iptables scripts

-It may help you with remote iptables settings to lock linux host and go to a console
+It may help you with iptables settings to not lock remote linux host and go to a console

 - 2016-03-19 first version